Care guides

 Textiles

-We work with the very best British and European manufacturers to curate our fabric collection, which includes velvet, linen, cotton, wool and leather.
+Each of our fabrics have been chosen for the way they perform on upholstered furniture, resulting in a curated collection which includes velvet, linen, cotton, wool and leather.
 Every fabric will have its own rub count, which determines how hard-wearing it is, and accompanying care guidance.
-View the information for each fabric here
+View the information for each fabric here.

 General guidance

-• Do not pull at loose threads.
-Instead, trim with scissors or poke it back through with a long pin.
+• Do not pull loose threads.
+Instead, trim with scissors or poke back through with a long pin.

 • Airborne pollutants like smoke and strong perfumes will cling to fabric.
 Regularly air the room to avoid this.